OutSystems/docs-support/src/enterprise/troubleshooting/error-degugging-ss.md

 ## Symptoms

-When you start debugging a Reactive application in **Service Studio**, a Chrome window opens with the following error message:
+When you start debugging a Reactive application in Service Studio, a Chrome window opens with the following error message:

 `There was an error loading the application for debugging.
 The debugging session will not continue.`